YevheniiSarancha/YevheniiSarancha/README.md

-# Trainee fullstack web dev
+# Junior fullstack web dev
 > Fourth-year student in the Software Engineering and Business faculty
 >
 > Enrolled in Fullstack React bootcamp at [GoIT](https://goit.global/ua/)